Skiing in the Three Valleys

 The range of skiing for intermediates means you are truly spoilt for choice.
 There are 135 blue runs and 119 red runs.
 I would be tempted to start my holiday on the sunny east facing slopes of the Meribel Valley.
 Beautifully groomed overnight and ready to ease you in gently.
 You can then have a really good blast down to the very picturesque village of St Martin du Belleville, accessed by blues and gentle red runs.
 You will not be able to ski all the runs in the Three Valleys in a week but certainly you can give it a good try.

-For advanced skiers there are plenty of challenges, the Bartavelle bumps in the Meribel Valley will sort the men from the boys and the Courchevel Couloirs and Chanrossa bumps will put you through your paces.
+For advanced skiers there are plenty of challenges, the Bartavelle bumps in the Meribel Valley will soon sort you out and the Courchevel Couloirs and Chanrossa bumps will put you through your paces.
 The variety of terrain, from moguls to steep challenging pistes will keep you more than occupied.
 The Three Valleys has a staggering amount of off piste and it is really worth considering taking a ski instructor to guide you around and show you the best of what is on offer.
 Make a day of it and enjoy the views, the peacefulness and great skiing off piste.

 Snowboarders are very well catered for with seven dedicated, and specially prepared snowboarding parks in the Three Valleys.
 The two snow boarding parks in the Meribel Valley allow you to try half pipes, quarter pipes, table tops and various jumps.
 They also have dedicated lifts to give you quick and easy access.